Vendor Information

 This section provides important forms and information for vendors interested in doing business with the City of San Diego Purchasing & Contracting Department.

-Vendor Registration & Notification
+Vendor Registration and Notification

 The City uses a fully automated web-based vendor registration and bid management system (PlanetBidsTM) to post and distribute all formal solicitations released by the Purchasing & Contracting Department.

-To receive automatic announcements and download solicitations from the City and avail of other key features and benefits at no cost, register through the City's vendor portal.
+To receive automatic announcements and download solicitations from the City and avail of other portal key features and benefits at no cost, register through the City's vendor portal.
 If your company prefers not to register at this time, you can still view a current listing of solicitations here.
 However, you must be registered to submit bids.

 General Terms and Provisions of Purchase